What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 Getting around Stockholm

-We advise you to use public transport, as Stockholm is a sprawling city and points of interest are not always close by.
+We advise you to use public transport, as Stockholm is a large city and points of interest are not always close by.

 How to get to Stockholm